Shamil Basayev: Incursion into Dagestan

+1999 apartment bombings

 In early September, a series of bombings of Russian apartment blocks took place, killing 293 people.
 Russia quickly blamed the attacks on Chechen militants without any evidence.
 Basayev, Ibn Al-Khattab and Achemez Gochiyaev were named by Russia as key suspects.
 Basayev and Khattab denied any involvement in the attacks, with Basayev stating whoever committed them are not human.
 According to a Russian FSB spokesman, Gochiyaev's group was trained at Chechen militant bases in the towns of Serzhen-Yurt and Urus-Martan, where the explosives were prepared.
 The group's "technical instructors" were two Arab field commanders, Abu Umar and Abu Djafar, and Al-Khattab was the bombings' brainchild.
 Two members of Gochiyayev's group that carried out the attacks, Adam Dekkushev and Yusuf Crymshamhalov, have been sentenced to life term each in a special-regime colony.
 According to FSB, Basayev and Al-Khattab masterminded the attacks.
 Al-Khattab has been killed, but Gochiyaev remains a fugitive.

 Although Basayev and Khattab denied responsibility, the Russian government blamed the Chechen government for allowing Basayev to use Chechnya as a base.
 Chechen President Aslan Maskhadov denied any involvement in the attacks, and offered a crackdown on the renegade warlords, which Russia refused.
 Commenting on the attacks, Shamil Basayev said: "The latest blast in Moscow is not our work, but the work of the Dagestanis.
 Russia has been openly terrorizing Dagestan, it encircled three villages in the centre of Dagestan, did not allow women and children to leave."
 Al-Khattab, who was reportedly close with Basayev, said the attacks were a response to what the Russians had done in Karamakhi and Chabanmakhi, two Dagestani villages where followers of the Wahhabi sect were living until the Russian army bombed them out.
 A group called the Liberation army of Dagestan claimed responsibility for the apartment bombings.